 - F = 59 and below

 Homework: This is an advanced class.
-Students will have homework and should use their planners to keep track of assignments.
-Homework for my class includes reading, answering questions, writing assignments, projects, and studying for tests/quizzes.
-Reading homework assignments count as Homework grades; writing homework assignments count as Quiz/Classwork grades; project homework assignments count as Test/Project grades.
+As stated above, students will have homework and should use their planners to keep track of assignments.
+Homework for my class includes reading, answering questions, grammar assignments, writing assignments, projects, preparing for presentations, and studying for tests/quizzes.

-- Papers turned in without a name and the correct school-wide heading will be marked down 5 points.
+- Assignments that are turned in late will be marked down 20 points.

 Planners: Students need to use the planner to keep track of assignments, quizzes, and tests.
 They should be filling out a planner entry daily for my class that explains what work they should be doing at home and when it is due.
 They should set aside time every night to complete homework for all their classes.
 Please understand, this is an advanced class so students will have homework.